-Coming together from around the globe this team of like-minded women is mindful of the fact that they may be some of the last people ever to be able to stand at the North Pole on frozen ocean.
+This international team of like-minded women is conscious that they may be among the last to be able to travel over the frozen Arctic Ocean.

 Felicity Aston MBE

-Sadie is an adventure travel writer and photographer who has been based in London and New York and is currently on the map somewhere.
+Sadie is a British adventure travel writer and photographer based in New York and is currently on the map somewhere.

-Her storytelling exploits have led her to do everything from polar plunges on both sides of the globe, to completing the World’s Toughest Mudder: a 24-hour race in Las Vegas and attending the world’s highest dinner party on the North Col of Mount Everest at 7050m.
+Her storytelling exploits have led her to do everything from polar plunges on both sides of the globe, to completing the World’s Toughest Mudder: a 24-hour race in Las Vegas and attending the world’s highest dinner party on the North Col of Mount Everest at 7050m – a Guinness World Record.

 Julie is a freelance filmmaker and wildlife camerawoman, advocating for both people and the planet.

 After living in the UK for 15 years, she now lives in France.
 With a degree in Biology, she has worked the last 20 years for the BBC, DisneyNature and NatGeo.
 Julie is specialised filming in remote and hostile environments.
 She has worked down in Antarctica, South Georgia, up in the Arctic and in Alaska.
 In 2020, she decided to walk across lake Baikal in Siberia alone and unattended.
 In contact with nature, in its most spectacular expression, Julie wanted to be fully connected with the world.

 Julie has the soul of an explorer and a desire to communicate strong ideas.